Zhengzi/maple/README.md

 Usage: open ida pro -> load script -> select this file

-2. Working on the backward slcing for x86.
-Stop here, and continue tomorrow
+2. Working on the backward slcing for vex.

+3. Finish convert x86 to vex

-3. Future work: apply the semetic learning for binary instruction groups.
+4. Future work: apply the semetic learning for binary instruction groups.